Hoyg/azuredevopslabs/labs/vstsextend/Jenkins/README.md

 1. Go to your project settings.
 Select **Pipelines** and **Service connections**, click **New service connection** and choose **Jenkins** from the dropdown.

 1. Provide a connection name, Jenkins server URL in the format `http://[server IP address or DNS name]` and Jenkins user name with password.
 Select **Verify Connection** and validate the configuration.
-If it susscessful, then select **Ok**.
+If it successful, then select **Ok**.

    <img class="myImg" src="images/jenkinsendpoint.png" alt ="Jenkins Endpoint" />